Why Does My Back Hurt When I Breathe (& What Can I Do About It)?

 Even if your symptoms feel manageable, it’s still worth talking to a provider if you:

-• Have pain that comes and goes but keeps returning
+• Have pain that keeps returning

-• Notice discomfort with every deep breath
+• Feel discomfort with every deep breath

 Chiropractor performing adjustment on patient lying down in bright modern clinic with plants and large windows providing city view

-How Chiropractic Care Can Help
+How Chiropractic Care Can Help (Once Serious Causes Are Ruled Out)

-If your back pain when breathing is caused by:
+If your pain is caused by:

 • A muscle strain